-Data Domain systems integrate easily into existing data centers.
+Protection systems integrate easily into existing data centers.

-- All Data Domain systems can be configured as storage destinations for leading backup and archiving applications using NFS, CIFS, DD Boost, or DD VTL protocols. - Search for compatibility documents at https://support.emc.com for information on the applications that work with the different configurations. - Multiple backup servers can share one Data Domain system. - One Data Domain system can handle multiple simultaneous backup and restore operations. - Multiple Data Domain systems can be connected to one or more backup servers.
+- All protection systems can be configured as storage destinations for leading backup and archiving applications using NFS, CIFS, DD Boost, or DD VTL protocols. - Search for compatibility documents at https://support.emc.com for information on the applications that work with the different configurations. - Multiple backup servers can share a single protection system.

+- A single protection system can handle multiple simultaneous backup and restore operations. - Multiple protection systems can be connected to one or more backup servers.

-For use as a backup destination, a Data Domain system can be configured either as a disk storage unit with a file system that is accessed through an Ethernet connection or as a virtual tape library that is accessed through a Fibre Channel connection.
-The DD VTL feature enables Data Domain systems to be integrated into environments where backup software is already configured for tape backups, minimizing disruption.
+For use as a backup destination, a protection system can be configured either as a disk storage unit with a file system that is accessed through an Ethernet connection or as a virtual tape library that is accessed through a Fibre Channel connection.
+The DD VTL feature enables protection systems to be integrated into environments where backup software is already configured for tape backups to minimize disruption.

-Configuration is performed both in the DD OS, as described in the relevant sections of this guide, and in the backup application, as described in the backup application's administrator guides and in Data Domain application-related guides and tech notes.
+Configuration is performed both in the DD OS, as described in the relevant sections of this guide, and in the backup application, as described in the backup application's administrator guides and in application-related guides and tech notes.

-All backup applications can access a Data Domain system as either an NFS or a CIFS file system on the Data Domain disk device.
+All backup applications can access the protection system as either an NFS or a CIFS file system on the disk device.

-The following figure shows a Data Domain system integrated into an existing basic backup configuration.
+The following figure shows a protection system integrated into an existing basic backup configuration.